 In the test version, Twitter has decongested the arrow menu to a tweet’s top-right by relocating the sharing options present there to the new three-dot share button.
 The arrow menu in this version comprises of limited options like “Pin to Profile”, “Delete Tweet”, and “Mute Conversation”.
 The new Twitter share button, dedicated solely to sharing, has options like “Share via direct message” and “Share tweet via”.
-It is through this button that Twitter will now be connected to other social media apps.
+Through this button, Twitter will now be connected to other social media apps.

 Twitter has already revamped its profile last month.
 Furthermore, it may also feature real-time pop-up notification in the near future.
 While all these new changes are still being tested, to which a limited audience has been granted access, it is nevertheless exciting to see what changes Twitter finally comes up with for its wide base of Android users.